 The margin and the margin maintenance requirement are specified by Regulation T, enacted by the Federal Reserve Board.
 Currently Regulation T requires an initial deposit of $2,000 or more for a margin account, and, initially, 50% or more in cash or eligible securities as security for any borrowing to buy securities.
 As applied to a short sale, the investor must have at least 50% of the short-sale proceeds in equity.
 Brokers may establish more stringent requirements.

 In a short sale, money is deposited into the short seller's account, but this money is borrowed, because they are the proceeds of borrowed shares that were sold, and therefore, this money earns no interest for the account holder.
 Thus, instead of securities, the short seller has borrowed money in his account, which is subject to the same margin restrictions as buying stock.
-The amount of short sales proceeds doesn't change after the sale, but the price of the borrowed security does, and margin requirements are tied to the price of the shorted security, not the money in the account, because, eventually, the shorted securities will have to be bought to replace the borrowed shares.
+The amount of short sales proceeds doesn't change after the sale, but the price of the borrowed security does, and margin requirements are tied to the price of the shorted security, not the money in the account, because, eventually, the shorted securities must be bought to replace the borrowed shares.
 Therefore, the current margin of the account is dependent on the current market price of the shorted security because the short seller has a legal obligation to buy back and return the securities that were borrowed.

 The equity of a short account is equal to the amount on deposit minus the current value of the shorted security:

 Equity = Account Value – Market Value of Shorted Security